The Omarchy Manual DHH

 (Make sure you pick the packages made for your GPU!
 If you're on an AMD with an iGPU, just pick the first package.
 Otherwise there are options for Nvidia and Radeon.)

-After you've installed it, you'll be able to launch Steam w
+After you've installed it, you'll be able to launch Steam with Super + Space and typing steam.

 • Move Other Packages